 Bring data.
 Document the nights.
 “My child spent 90 minutes on a 20-minute assignment and cried the entire time” is data.
 Schools respond to documented evidence, not just parental frustration.

+And if you are dealing with caregiver burnout from the evening battles, that is real too.
 You are your child’s best advocate.
 That does not mean being agreeable.
 It means being persistent.

 On the nights where nothing works and everyone ends up in tears, close the laptop.
 Put the worksheet away.
 Feed your kid, do something calm together, and let the night end in connection instead of combat.